wader/ydls/README.md

 `docker run --rm -v "$PWD:$PWD" -w "$PWD" mwader/ydls https://www.youtube.com/watch?v=cF1zJYkBW4A mp3`

-youtube-dl URL can point to a plain media file.
+yt-dlp URL can point to a plain media file.

 If you run the service using some cloud services you might run into geo-restriction issues with some sites like youtube.

 ## Development

-When fiddling with ffmpeg and youtube-dl related code I usually do this:
+When fiddling with ffmpeg and yt-dlp related code I usually do this:

 ```sh
 docker build --target ydls-dev -t ydls-dev . && docker run --rm -ti -v "$PWD:/$PWD" -w "$PWD" ydls-dev